seawolf42/mapreduce-correlation/README.md

 ## Validation

 An additional script has been written to generate files with the expected output of the correlation computations.
+This script uses the `pandas` library to show how to perform the same analysis quickly in a few lines of code (the point of our algorithm is not to be performant, but rather to demonstrate the algorithm).
+It also creates files we can `diff` against to compare our output to the output from a trusted source.

 To run it type:

     python validate.py <datafilename> <outputfilename>

+The expected output for data1.csv and data2.csv has already been computed and included.